BLyndon/bayesian_methods/docs/_posts/2020-07-29-variational_inference.md

 The posterior $$p(Z\| X)$$ is expected to be intractable, so we need to apply an approximation to proceed.
 As mentioned above, we restrict the family of distributions $$q(Z)$$.
 The goal will be a restriction to a class of tractable distributions.

-But before we present possible restrictons, we derive the variational inference from a physical perspective in the next section.
+But before we present possible restrictions, we derive the variational inference from a physical perspective in the next section.

 ---